liningtonlab/article-pipeline-docs/docs/index.md

 # Quick User Guide
-This is a quick reference guide for those users that want to know a bit more about the NPMRD Deposition Platform.
-For those looking to deposit recent or old articles this guide will give you all the information you need to make a quick and easy deposition.
+For those looking to deposit data with published or un-published articles, this guide will give you all the information you need to make a quick and easy deposition.

 # Deposit your first article.
 ## 1. Prepare your Data.